-Meet Bernard Preston D.C. who has practised as a chiropractor for thirty-five years, initially in one of South Africa’s smaller cities, and for seven years in the Netherlands.
+Meet Bernard Preston D.C. who has practised as a chiropractor for thirty-eight years, initially in one of South Africa’s smaller cities, and for seven years in the Netherlands.

 In mid 2010 he went into semi-retirement in the small village of Hilton in South Africa, practising part-time with his daughter, Dr Jane Ackerman, DC.

 Bernard Preston writes a few thoughts on a successful, happy and healthy retirement.
 Some planning is necessary.
 RETIREMENT SENTIMENTS ...

 Known by widely differing patients from small children to famous artists, musicians and athletes in pain he is well equipped to give us some fascinating insights into the world of chiropractic and the things that drive people; no holds barred.

 Preston, son of two chiropractors, is married with two sons and a daughter who is a third generation DC, and three grandchildren.
 He is a person who believes in the fullness of life both in a general sense, as seen in his wide interests in nature, mountains, fishing, soaring, keeping bees and carpentry and, as a layminister in the Anglican church, in a religious sense.

 Dr Preston practised for seven years in Holland where he lived with his wife in a small town just south of Rotterdam.
 His glider was supplanted by a humble bicycle which he says was just as much fun, but a lot more dangerous.
 200 people per year die in Holland in cycling accidents.

 boast is that, in Holland, for a year and half, he was the only